 Please note that in ‘__doc__’, there are two underscores on either side of the word ‘doc’.

 We can change the function start_a_conversation() a little bit, so that it not only asks the user “Hi!
 How are you?” but also uses their name to ask the question.

 This can be done by writing some information in the brackets that follow the function’s name, the information is called a parameter.
 Let’s see how

 Now, as long as the task inside the function can be performed, Python won’t give an error to check the data type of the argument passed to the function, in this case, the argument should be of data type ‘str’.

 Passing List as an Argument

 Let’s have a better example for Python Functions where the argument will be a List.
 We are going to create a function that cubes and adds all of the items in a list using a for loop –

-While writing parameters for a function, you can give a default value to all of the parameters.
+While writing parameters for a function, you can assign a default value for one or more parameters.
 However, the default values can be altered while passing arguments.

 - The function used the default value ‘Potter’ as the last name of the person.

 - The function used the most recent argument as the last name that is ‘Trask’.